Roy Hart: Move to France

 In the summer of 1974, the group of performers known as The Roy Hart Theatre, which included some who like Hart had worked with Alfred Wolfsohn for many years, as well as others who had studied acting with Hart, moved to the Chateau de Malérargues, in Thoiras, near Saint-Jean-du-Gard, in southern France intending to establish a permanent rehearsal studio, theatre, and training school to explore further the artistic application of the extended vocal technique.

 A year later, Roy Hart, along with his wife and a third member of the troupe, died in a car accident.
 However, the group retained the name Roy Hart Theatre, and continued to perform locally, nationally, and internationally, as well as teaching extended vocal technique to actors and singers.
-The work continues today through successive generations of teachers and students at what is now called the Centre International Artistique Roy Hart.
+The work continues today through successive generations of teachers and students at what became the Centre Artistique International Roy Hart and is now known as the Roy Hart Voice Centre.